Profile picture for user CarvisCDurr

 About Carvis

-Durr's research focuses on Social Inequalities using decision science, medical, and public sociology methods.
+Dr. Durr's research focuses on social inequalities using decision science and medical and public sociology methods.
 Overarching themes in Durr's writing include public affairs, social wellness, health disparities, food insecurity, early childhood development, workforce development, exercise science (cardiology).
-Durr serves on nonprofit boards, consulting roles and projects and programs for the inner city.
+Durr serves on nonprofit boards, in consulting roles, on projects, and programs for the inner city.

 In the News